NateWr/docs-themeofthecrop/plugins/business-profile/user/faq.md

 The simplest way to do this is to replace `themeofthecrop.com` in the screenshot with your domain name.
 So if your site is `myrestaurant.com`, you would use:

-`*.myrestaurant.com/*`
+`myrestaurant.com/*`

-This will allow you to display the map anywhere on your domain, including subdomains like `anything.myrestaurant.com`.
+This will allow you to display the map anywhere on your domain.

 Once you've set this up, click the **Create** button to generate your API key.
 It will then be provided for you and you can click the small icon on the right to copy it.